 “I would not understand justification if they [S&P] mentioned land [in their report],” she said.

 Leoka is of the view that S&P would possibly downgrade the outlook because of the outcome of the mini budget — which showed a lower than expected growth projection, a widening budget deficit and higher debt to GDP rations.
+Treasury expects debt to peak at 60% of GDP in the next three years.

 The inability to contain expenditure, combined with allocations to improve revenue collection by the South African Revenue Service (Sars) would put a “blemish” on S&P’s view of revenue collection abilities, she explained.